Learn From the Best

 - Program length: 1 year (beginning in July)

 - SF Match number: 4171

-- Additional faculty: Teresa Chen, MD; David S. Friedman, MD, PhD, MPH (Service Director); Cynthia Grosskreutz, MD, PhD; Milica Margeta, MD, PhD; Courtney Ondeck, MD, MPhil; David A. Solá-Del Valle, MD; Allison Soneru, MD; Tavé van Zyl, MD; Janey L. Wiggs, MD, PhD; Nazlee Zebardast, MD, MSc
+- Inas Aboobakar, MD; Michael V. Boland, MD, PhD; Teresa Chen, MD; David S. Friedman, MD, PhD, MPH (Director, Glaucoma Service); Michael M. Lin, MD (Associate Director, Glaucoma Service); Milica Margeta, MD, PhD; Courtney Ondeck, MD, MPhil; David A. Solá-Del Valle, MD; Allison Soneru, MD; Janey L. Wiggs, MD, PhD; Nazlee Zebardast, MD, MSc

 The medical management of and surgical treatment of glaucoma—including pre- and postoperative care—are essential to training.
 Most of the fellow's time is committed to direct patient care on the Glaucoma Service at three locations:

 - Mass Eye and Ear, Boston (243 Charles Street)

 - Mass Eye and Ear, Longwood (800 Huntington Ave.)

 In clinic, fellows are encouraged to make decisions regarding patient care, including formulating differential diagnoses and management plans.
 The attending physician works closely with the fellows in clinical decision making.